kheller18/data-structures-algorithms/methods/README.md

     Definitions:
       empty set: set containing no members
       equal: two sets contain exactly the same members
-      subset: all memebers of the first set are contained in the second set
+      subset: all members of the first set are contained in the second set

     Operations:
       1. Union: a new is obtained by combining the members of one set with the members of another set
-      2. Intersection:  anew set is obtained by adding all the members of one set that also exist in a second set
+      2. Intersection: a new set is obtained by adding all the members of one set that also exist in a second set
       3. Difference: a new set is obtained by adding all the memebers of one set except those that also exist in the second set

     Class Implementation: built around an array for storing the data.